git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 ### Caution (update-core)

-Core packages like the `msys2-runtime`, `bash` or `pacman` itself should be updated via the `update-core` script.
+Core packages like the `msys2-runtime`, `bash` or `pacman` itself should be updated via the pacman `update-core` script.
 Because those core packages are linked to the `msys2-runtime` (and each other), and updating the runtime "in flight" results most often in heap corruption as far as MSys2 is concerned.